ark229/ark229/README.md

 ## 🏆 Advanced Tic-Tac-Toe
 <p>
   If you have some time to spare you can challenge yourself with this advanced, but classic game of tic-tac-toe.
-BEAT THE AI!
+BEAT THE BOT!!
 This was created using HTML,     CSS, JavaScript, and a Minimax algorithm.
  </p>

  ![tictactoe-demoGIF](https://user-images.githubusercontent.com/40047791/172535686-a24a4b7e-9026-4c6d-baa0-e5e6bba64221.gif)